fplanting/node-notes/README.md

 # About

 School project.\
-A backend and frontend demo for storing documents in mysql database with a tinymc-editing.\
+A backend and frontend page for storing documents in mysql database with a tinymc-editing.\
 A Admin login, seeing documents, editing documents and creating new documents.

-## Getting started
+# Getting started

 ## Installation backend